 According to economists and business professionals, data is currently considered to be the most valuable asset in the world.
 This is hardly surprising, given that businesses of all shapes and sizes solely rely on data to make crucial decisions, take advantage of opportunities, build strategies, and improve operations.
-You should take serious steps to safeguard the data at your firm for these reasons.
+You should take serious steps to safeguard the data from hackers at your firm for these reasons.

 Unfortunately, online thievery is increasing as hackers try to keep up with technical improvements.
 The abilities and resources of hackers are improving along with cybersecurity defenses.
 Therefore, implementing preventative actions to protect your data safety requires getting ahead of them.

 To secure your company’s data from these cyber criminals, consider the following:

 1. Spend Money on Data Backup and Recovery Tools